Brandon Seah

 Kentrophoros and its Bacterial Symbionts

 My research showed that the symbionts are a distinct lineage of Gammaproteobacteria, which we called “Candidatus Kentron”, that are uniquely associated with these Kentrophoros ciliates (Seah et al. 2017).
 However, unlike all other chemosynthetic symbioses known to date, these symbionts do not encode metabolic pathways for autotrophic CO2 fixation (Seah et al. 2019).
-Instead of being a “garden” for their hosts, they are assimilating organic molecules from the environment like acetate and propionate, “recycling” these low-value waste products of fermentation into high-value biomass that their hosts then consume.
+Instead of being a “garden” for their hosts, they are assimilating organic molecules from the environment like acetate and propionate, “upcycling” these low-value waste products of fermentation into high-value biomass that their hosts then consume.

 This makes it an exception to the usual textbook explanations of such symbioses as autotrophic CO2-fixing factories.
 Instead, alternative carbon sources and metabolic flexibility in storing and mobilizing resources are important for Kentrophoros, and other symbiotic systems too (Jäckle et al. 2019).